lcq3322/ops_shell/README.md

 # ops_shell
- A little scripts for daily operation and maintenance~ GO！
+ Some small scripts for daily operation and maintenance~ GO！